The origins of CCE Canada: Building on the momentum of the CFICE project

 - Encouragement of community-driven, place-based and regional approaches to CCE, including sensitivity to unique concerns in rural areas

-Walking the talk: Taking a community-centred approach to heart as CCEC moves forward
+Walking the talk: Taking a community-centred approach to heart as CCE Canada moves forward

-Following the roundtable series, CCEC began to work toward becoming its own entity with the objective of building a vibrant community of practice for community-campus engagement (CCE) in Canada.
+Following the roundtable series, CCE Canada began to work toward becoming its own entity with the objective of building a vibrant community of practice for community-campus engagement (CCE) in Canada.

-CCEC’s governance structure includes an eight-member Steering Committee that comprises a mix of community-based and academic representatives, with an additional ex-officio TCCBE member.
+CCE Canada’s governance structure includes a Management Committee and Advisory Committee that comprise a mix of community-based and academic representatives, with an additional TCCBE representative.